 HVAC companies should approach PPC campaigns differently based on the season.
-After all, most consumers are looking for different services in the winter than they will be in the summer.
+After all, most consumers are looking for various winter services compared to summer.
 Depending on the climate of your service area, these fluctuations can be more or less pronounced.
-Still, to maximize your paid advertising budget, campaigns should target the needs of the consumers, which will vary according to temperature, weather, and other seasonal variations.
+Still, to maximize your paid advertising budget, campaigns should target the consumers’ needs, which will vary according to temperature, weather, and other seasonal variations.

 - Budget: The amount HVAC companies should spend on ads varies by season

 - Demand: The need for specific services changes with the seasons